Barry Callebaut’s Position On ESG

 View our CDP Reports on Climate and Forests.

 Child labor continues to be present in cocoa farming, in particular in West Africa.
 This is the result of both poverty and a lack of access to social infrastructure.
-We are committed to eradicating child labor from our supply chain by 2025.
+By 2025, we are committed to covering our entire supply chain by Human Rights Due Diligence, remediating all child labor cases identified.
+By 2030, the farming communities we source from are empowered to protect child rights.

 Climate change can have severe impacts on agricultural regions.
 Droughts mean farmers can no longer rely on crucial rainfall, while deforestation leads to soil degradation.
-We are committed to become carbon and forest positive by 2025.
+By 2025, we are committed to become forest positive.
+By 2030, we will have decarbonized our footprint in line with global efforts to cap global warming at 1,5 degrees Celsius.
+By 2050, we will be a net-zero company.

 We work with, and implement, various sustainable cocoa programs to improve cocoa farmer livelihoods and farming practices.
 We offer customers sustainable cocoa from a range of sustainable programs.
 Explore each of these programs and see which products we offer.